Katia Malashyna-de Jong

 Celigo’s pricing model was a deciding factor as well.
 “We started with five endpoints.
 Even though we’ve connected all five between each other, we don’t pay by the flow; we still pay only for five endpoints,” said Katia.
 “That was quite attractive for me because then I can make my architecture as creative as I want.”

-While the team purchased 5 endpoints, the team first tackled the Salesforce-NetSuite integration challenge given the acuteness of the pain point.
+While the team purchased five endpoints, the team first tackled the Salesforce-NetSuite integration challenge, given the acuteness of the pain point.

 “We selected the self-paced implementation for Salesforce-NetSuite,” said Katia, describing Celigo’s guided implementation program.
 “We are really happy with that decision because it’s documented quite well.”